 Sometimes I write lyrics and sometimes I even end up being motivated enough to music for those lyrics and then on rare occasions I manage to turn it all into a song that people can listen to.
 Most of it is weird stuff and only understood by a niche group of people on the internet and that’s just the way I like it.
-These days I’m using Mixcraft to create music, along with a couple different MIDI keyboards.
-I’d like to learn more complex music creation software, but whenever I try I end up just giving up and going back to Mixcraft because it’s so easy to use.
+If my songs don’t break too many copyrights, I put them on Bandcamp.

 This is my sequel to the 1980’s hit called 867-5309.
 All the music and the chorus is obviously stolen from the original song.
 The lead singer’s wife really is named Lisa, so not only am I stealing his music, but I’m also calling his wife a slut, increasing my asshole points by 37!

 This song is the story of a neurotic man who dials 411 and falls in love with an operator named Kay.
 Then he spends the rest of his life dialing 411 over and over, hoping to talk to her again.
 I love how sad and pathetic this song is.
 It’s based on an old prank call I made around 1994, where I begged a 411 operator to connect me to Kay, insisting that Kay likes me.
 (Listen to the call here.)
 Clips from that prank are in this song.
 Learn more about this song by clicking here.

 Play The Game Curtis is a computer hacker you don’t want to mess with.
 Not only will he infect your computer with a virus that will blow up your home, but he will summon the powers of Satan to aid in his destruction of you.
 Curtis is a real person who you can learn about by visiting phonelosers.org/curtis/.
 Learn more about this song by clicking here.

-Track 01: Guilty Deter This is the first official song ever recorded for the PLA, if you don’t include our old 90′s dance mixes.
-RBCP wrote the lyrics to this song in January 2005 and included them in UPL issue #29.
-Shortly after the issue of UPL was released, the old PLA issues.)
-This song is a parody of Guilty Conscience by Eminem and Dr. Dre.
+Guilty Deter This is the first official song ever recorded for the PLA, if you don’t include our old 90′s dance mixes.
+I wrote the lyrics to this song in January 2005 and included them in UPL issue #29.
+Shortly after the issue of UPL was released, Rob T. Firefly released this version of the song.
+Listen to it here.

 What’s The Difference?
 This song was included in PLA Radio Episode #3, which was released on February 25th, 2006.
 The episode revolved around all the fun you could have with Deaf Relay Operators.
-The lyrics were written by RBCP and the song was performed by a deaf relay operator.
+The lyrics were written by me and the song was performed by a deaf relay operator.
 It’s a parody of the song called What’s The Difference by Dr. Dre.